elasticpath/textlint-rule-no-dead-relative-link/README.md

 and `[README](README.html)` as input, this rule will check for the existence of `README.md` file.

 ### route-map
 This option takes an array of source and destination pairs.
-The source value is a Regex and the destination value is a String.
-However, the destination value can include a capture group using a "\".
+The source value is a Regex, and the destination value is a String.
+However, the destination value can include capture groups using a "\" but remember to add an extra "\" to ensure the JSON formatting is valid.
 If a link contains the source value, then the portion of the link that matches the source value is replaced with the destination value.

 For e.g. With the following configuration
 ```json